electrode-io/electrode-native/docs/getting-started/getting-started.md

 ## Before you begin
 {% sample lang="android" %}
-- If not already done, install `Android Studio` and `Electrode Native`.
+- If not already done, install [Android Studio](https://developer.android.com/studio/index.html) and [Electrode Native](https://electrode.gitbooks.io/electrode-native/#installation).

 - If you want to run the application in an emulator, make sure you have created one.
 For more information on how to setup an emulator, you can check [the Android documentation](https://developer.android.com/studio/run/managing-avds.html)
 {% sample lang="ios" %}
--  If not already done, install `XCode` and `Electrode Native`.
+-  If not already done, install [Xcode](https://developer.apple.com/xcode/) and [Electrode Native](https://electrode.gitbooks.io/electrode-native/#installation).
 {% common %}
 - Create a working directory named `ElectrodeNativeTutorial` to hold all tutorial project files